 It should be explicitly stated that this guide is relevant to cellular Particle devices that are blinking green.
 If your device is presenting some other LED state, please return to our Support Portal (link) and select the appropriate resource.

-First things first, let's tackle the three easiest things you can do to rule out a cellular issue:
+But first things first, let's tackle the four easiest things you can do to rule out a cellular issue:

 - Place your device in Safe Mode by pressing RESET and MODE simultaneously, releasing RESET, and releasing MODE once the status LED blinks magenta.
 Give the device ample opportunity to connect.

 - Ensure your antenna's U.FL connector is firmly attached.
 If possible, try with another antenna.

 - Upgrade your device's Device OS to the most recent Device OS version.